 The Five Decades

-When you pray the five decades of this Rosary Reflection, use these five scenes from the Gospel.
+When you pray the five decades of this Rosary Reflection, use these five moments from the Gospel story.

 What to Remember

 This Gospel story depicts Jesus teaching his disciples the need for readiness to be right with God since our time on earth can end when we least expect it.
 God is both Judge and merciful savior, but we need to make a choice to live for God.
 Like the gardener, God gives us second and third chances.
 Yet, there is an urgency to follow God’s ways, even though God gives us multiple chances.